We all know that one annoying co-worker in the office. Maybe they talk too loudly, …

 Spring is finally here, and as the weather starts to improve, employees will inevitably be overcome with the urge to spend time outdoors and far, far away from their cubicles.
 It may seem like allowing employees to spend time outside offsets productivity, but it’s important to keep in mind that employees who are engaged with their company and team members are 85% less likely to leave their company, and there are countless ways to help your employees stay motivated and productive during the spring season with exciting, culture-boosting activities.
 There of course should be events like seasonal parties and end of year bash (if you need a space to throw these then check out Peerspace) but what else can you do?

 As time goes by, more and more executive search firms are showing no signs of slowing down.
 Firms such as Leaders International (leadersinternational.com) continue to lead the way in searching for new, and better employees – and in most cases, it’s to replace under performing senior employees.
 But, is it possible to improve employee satisfaction, and thus performance?
+One method could be to make regular corporate events more enjoyable for them for example by using qecart.com to make them more personal, therefore helping to engage your employees.

 Here are just a few spring-friendly ideas for employee engagement activities.